 That is the playbook and it is open to both the Republican and Democratic candidate to use.
 Ronald Reagan, Bill Clinton and George W. Bush certainly understood this.
 The question is: who will do a better job – Mitt Romney or Barack Obama – in positioning themselves as the candidate representing el sueño americano?

-Javier Ortiz is a Republican strategist, principal at Crane and Crane Consulting, and an advisor on public policy and regulations for a D.C.-based law firm.
+Javier Ortiz is a strategist, a partner at Falcon Cyber Investments, and an advisor on public policy and regulations for a D.C. based law firm.